Why Men Struggle to Open Up About Suicide Despite Its Fatal Consequences

 The UK’s mental health epidemic, Barnes says, has been widely publicised, with many prominent figures speaking out about their experiences with mental health issues.
 “However, while many of the same difficulties are experienced by both men and women, some difficulties and influences on mental health born of societal expectations may be especially detrimental to men,” he says.

 Why, though?
-For men, societal expectations about how they “should” behave and what masculinity is, reinforce the idea that men should be the breadwinners of their family, while exhibiting strength, dominance and a “just get on with it” attitude, Barnes says.
+For men, societal expectations about how they “should” behave and what masculinity is, reinforce the idea that men should be the breadwinners of their family while exhibiting strength, dominance and a “just get on with it” attitude, Barnes says.

-Minal Mahtani, founder of OCD and Anxiety Support Hong Kong, a registered mental health charity in Hong Kong, agrees that “men are less likely to talk because of how they feel they are going to perceived”.
+Minal Mahtani, the founder of OCD and Anxiety Support Hong Kong, a registered mental health charity in Hong Kong, agrees that “men are less likely to talk because of how they feel they are going to perceived”.

 Gay and bisexual men are more vulnerable to mental health disorders than heterosexual men, she adds.
-She also agrees that risk factors for poor mental health in men include feeling overwhelming responsibility for family, difficulty with work or finances, a relationship breakdown, or significant trauma or setbacks.
+She also agrees that risk factors for poor mental health in men include feeling overwhelming responsibility for the family, difficulty with work or finances, a relationship breakdown, or significant trauma or setbacks.